Shane Drumgold: Career

 He defended matters arguing for a stay or prosecution based on a post-civil war amnesty Regina v Su’u & Ors [2007] HCSI-CRC 333 of 2006.
 He was lead counsel in a case seeking a High Court declaration of unlawful conduct by the then Australian dominated Solomon Islands Corrective Services in Ross & Ors v Attorney General [2006] SBHC 573 of 2005.
 Drumgold later published a book discussing many of these cases.

-Drumgold has worked as a prosecutor in the Australian Capital Territory for the last twenty years.
+Drumgold worked as a prosecutor in the Australian Capital Territory for twenty-one years, between 2002-2023.
 During this time he prosecuted many of the Territories most serious murders, attempted murders, and conspiracies to murder: